SnowyMouse/invader/README.md

 Officially, invader-build only creates maps for officially-released versions of the PC game.
 While Xbox maps are very similar in format to PC maps, there exists enough differences to make supporting the Xbox version non-trivial.
-Kavawuvi also does not have a modded Xbox or a retail copy of the Xbox versio of the game, so there is no means to debug or test.
+Kavawuvi also does not have a modded Xbox or a retail copy of the Xbox version of the game, so there is no means to debug or test.

 ### The HEK says my bitmap tag is "too large" when opening.